-For something a little bit more adventurous and exciting, go for a biplane ride over Atlanta in beautiful vintage airplanes.
+For something a little bit more adventurous and exciting, go for a biplane ride over Atlanta.
+These take place in beautiful vintage airplanes, which is a treat in and of itself.
 Perfect for birthday presents, wedding anniversaries, and the like.
 The pilots usually fly to Stone Mountain and over Atlanta’s recognizable landmarks, such as the Mercedes stadium, Piedmont Park, and Downtown.
 You will love the tranquil, smooth flight as the pilot points out the attractions, explains little details, and makes sure you have a great time.

 Pop The Cork Wine Tours

 Also, a good choice for special occasions, a day trip from Atlanta to the North Georgia Wine Country is just as fun and exciting, even if it may be a bit more grounded.
 With safe transportation, all fees included, and a delicious picnic lunch, you can visit a number of wineries in Helen, Cleveland, Dahlonega, and Taccoa.
 With small groups, there’s never a rush, and you will certainly love the knowledgeable, friendly, and professional personnel.

 -Although Atlanta is not a particularly dangerous city, it is still good to know which neighborhoods to avoid.
 For example, areas southwest of the I-20 and I-85 are not quite as safe as Midtown and the suburbs.

 -A few other safety tips: when relying on an app like Uber or Lyft, try to share a ride with a friend.
 Don’t divulge any personal information.
 If you’re driving your own car, pay attention to parking and try not to leave your valuables where they can be easily seen – generally common sense in most cities.

 If you have any other propositions for this One Day in Atlanta Itinerary, feel free to share them in the comments below!